-Please complete the following steps to attend the summer program as soon as you have accepted your addmissions offer to attend SUNY Oswego:
+Please complete the following steps to attend the mandatory summer program as soon as you have accepted your admissions offer to attend SUNY Oswego:

 Step 1: Complete the registration necessary located at the New Student Orientation page